 Docxonomy’s down-to-earth solution makes it possible to search all of your company’s files, whether they’re stored on-premise or on the cloud.
-Within minutes after you sign up for Docxonomy for the out-of-this-world low monthly price of just $15 per user, you will be able to instantly locate any specific file or files you need, wherever they are stored.
+Within minutes after you sign up for Docxonomy for the out-of-this-world low monthly price, you will be able to instantly locate any specific file or files you need, wherever they are stored.

 Skeptical?
 Seeing is believing.
 Let’s go through a specific example to see how Docxonomy can help your company access and use all of its information faster and more efficiently while increasing your team’s productivity by eliminating wasted hours searching for documents across multiple locations.

 A Search Platform that Reads Like a Human